rmosolgo/graphql-ruby/guides/schema/limiting_visibility.md

 ## Use with Metadata

 This feature pairs nicely with attaching custom data to types.
-See the [types and fields guide]({{ site.baseurl }}/schema/types_and_fields) for information about assigning values to an object's `metadata`.
+See the ["Extending the DSL"]({{ site.baseurl }}/schema/extending_the_dsl) for information about assigning values to an object's `metadata`.

 Then, you can check `metadata` in your filter.
 For example, to hide fields based on a metadata flag: